 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-202(1)(b) and 44-3-503(2), C.R.S.
-The purpose of this regulation is to establish procedures for reporting excise taxes, surcharges, and fees.
+The statutory authority for this regulation includes, but is not limited to, is located at subsections 44-3-202(1)(b) and 44-3-503(2), C.R.S.
+The purpose of this regulation is to establish procedures for reporting an-excise taxes, surcharges, and fees.

-- A. Manufacturers, wholesalers, and holders of a winery direct shipper's permit. - 1.
+- A. Resident mManufacturers, and wholesalers, and holders of a winery direct shipper's permit. - 1.
 Reporting of alcohol beverages received or manufactured.